Nikhilagarwalgk/React_Notes/React hooks.md

 Design Pattern?
 3. Pasing data from child to parrent button in parent component, when clicks call function in child component.
 Data to be shown in parent component?
-4. what is Visual Formatting Model?
+4. what is Visual Formatting Model, it happens during layout formation in CRP?

 SEACRH for the photos of question by Prabhat?